 The Eiswind 12 fans operate on the 12V DC.
 They are 4-Pin PWM fans with the rated speed of the 55-1700 RPM with ±10%.
 Airflow rating is 63.85 CFM with the static pressure rating of the 1.66mmH₂O.
 Sound rating is 29 dBA per fan.

 My testing consists of the three areas.
 I have checked the airflow on each of the profiles.
 Next, PWM range of the fan along with air flow reading against each point of the speed was checked.
-Next, thermal performance of the fan on each profile was checked along with the acoustics.
+Next, thermal performance of the fans on 50% and 100% of their rated speeds were checked along with the acoustics.
 I have used Reeven Polariz fan controller for the testing.

 In our first testing, we try to validate the stated/rated airflow value by the manufacturer.
 The rated airflow value is 75.3 CFM at full speed.
 In my testing, the airflow value comes to the 78.3 CFM validating the rated airflow value.

 Next up, is the PWM range of the fan and the corresponding airflow values.